 Change Page 88 line 16 as follows:

-“When UWB modulation is selected for the control and/or the report phase, the preamble code index used for these UWB packets is based on the Sequence Code Index field as carried in the Ranging PHY Configuration field defined in 10.38.9.3.10.
-Sequence Code Index field values 25 to 32, directly indicate the UWB packet preamble code index, while for Sequence Code Index field values 33 to 48, the UWB packet code index is selected by the expression: 25 + (Sequence Code Index field value - 1) modulo 8, i.e., selecting one of the length-91 ternary codes from Table 16-9.selected ”
+“When UWB modulation is selected for the control and/or the report phase, the preamble code index used for these UWB packets during the control and report phase are based on the Sequence Code Index field as carried in the Ranging PHY Configuration field defined in 10.38.9.3.10.
+Sequence Code Index field values 25 to 32, directly indicate the UWB packet preamble code index, while for Sequence Code Index field values 33 to 48, the UWB packet code index is selected by the expression: 25 + (Sequence Code Index field value - 1) modulo 8, i.e., selecting one of the length-91 ternary codes from Table 16-9.
+For the ranging phase, the SYNC/SFD code index should be selected as specified in 10.38.9.3.10. , where Sequence Code Index field values 9 to 24 select length-127 ternary codes from Table 16-8, Sequence Code Index field values 25 to 32, select length-91 ternary codes from Table 16-9,”